Cloud sync troubleshooting

-These items can be verified in the Azure portal and on the local server that's running the agent.
+You can verify these items in the Azure portal and on the local server that's running the agent.

 Azure portal agent verification

-To verify that the agent is seen by Azure and is healthy, follow these steps.
+To verify that Azure detects the agent, and that the agent is healthy, follow these steps:

 Sign in to the Azure portal.